+• Competitors are not required to bring any tools or equipment.
 COMPETITORS WILL BE REQUIRED TO USE THE MATERIAL AND EQUIPMENT PROVIDED BY SCC.
 ALL OTHER MATERIAL AND EQUIPMENT WILL BE REMOVED FROM THE SKILL AREA.

-- 4.2 Equipment and material provided by the competitor. - Competitors are not required to bring any tools or equipment - 4.3 Required clothing provided by the competitor. - A professional image must be portrayed.
+4.3 Required clothing provided by the competitor.

+• A professional image must be portrayed.
 Appropriate work apparel must be worn.
 (Provincial shirts, coveralls, shop coats, work pants only, no hats and shirts must be tucked in)